borisbelmar/cra-template/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `yarn lint`

+Runs the linter.
+It will check for any linting errors and will fix them if possible.
+You can also run `yarn lint:fix` to fix all the errors automatically.
+You can modify the linting rules in the `.eslintrc.js` file.

 ### `yarn test`

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `yarn precommit`

+Runs the linter and test runner before every commit.
+If there are any linting errors or failing tests, the commit will be aborted.
+You can modify the precommit script in the `package.json` file.

 ### `yarn build`